DataBiosphere/azul/README.md

 6. In the case that you need to reindex run the manual `reindex` job on the Gitlab pipeline representing the most recent build on the current branch.

-7. Once reindexing is complete announce this in the #data-wranging Slack channel.
-Reindexing is complete when the health endpoint has shown that the number of `unindexed_bundles` and `unindexed_documents` is zero and has remained zero for at least five minutes.

 ## 6.2 Big red button

 In the event of an emergency, Azul can be shut down immediately using the